ManuelJacubowicz/ManuelJacubowicz/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Ipsos
-- 🌱 I’m currently learning Procesamiento de datos y comunicación institucional
+- 🌱 I’m currently learning Procesamiento de datos
 - 👯 I’m looking to collaborate on Comunicación
 -->